PhroggDev/100_Days_of_Code_with_Python/Day_001/README.md

 ## Project

 The project for today is to write a script for generating Band Names.
-The script in essence takes two user supplied strings, concatenates them with a separating ' '[space] and prints that result to screen.
+The script in essence takes two user supplied strings, concatenates them with a separating ' ' (space) and prints that result to screen.
 Oh boy!
 To simplify debugging I will start with doing some input validation on the user supplied strings.
 If there is one thing I learned in my forays into IT Security and PenTesting it is that if user's can fudge up an input ---> **They Will!!!**

 #### Project Steps

 	1) Announce start-up with a welcome message
 	2) Provide two consecutive prompts that take user input
 	3) Validate user input can be output as length limited strings
 	4) Print solution message that includes the strings concatenated into one

 #### The code

 ```
 # Code goes here when I get around to transposing raw python to markdown
 ```
+For now we'll have to settle for a [link](./gen_band_name.py)

 ## Takeaways

 Can't believe I'm already engaging in bad habits.
 To my knowledge Python coders take pride in writing portable code.
 That is, code that will run regardless of the host it is run on.
 There is a rather lot of modules readily available from the [Python Package Index](https://pypi.org) that will run pretty much anywhere.
-Regardless if the host is a Mac, that crap from Redmond WA, or a safe and reliable out of the box Linux:tm: host
+Regardless if the host is a Mac, that crap from Redmond WA, or a safe and reliable out of the box Linux&trade; host
 It may even be a requirement to provide for multi-platform to get on the Index.
 I really don't know and at the moment am not going to take the time to find out.
 All I know is that every package I've come across from PyPI seems to be installable on any platform. btw it took longer to compose this README than it did to write the code.
 That does not bode well for getting thru this class as quickly as I presumed I would.
-Also discovered I should not push every little change moments after I make it or I'll end up with gitlog that is polluted with tiny inconsequential edits.
+Also discovered I should not push every little change moments after I make it or I'll end up with a git log that is polluted with tiny inconsequential edits.
 Do a Day **THEN** push it up.